 One of the best things about my job is that I get 10 really well with my colleagues.
-Despite being involved in a difficult area, cancer, the people - both
+Despite being involved in a difficult area, cancer, the people - both staff and patients - are really great.

 I investigate earthquake sources 1 analysing statistical data from field stations around the world.
 The idea is that we can get better 2 evaluating the risk 3 further earthquakes using computer simulations.